Davey-Gravy/notes/Reynolds Number.md

-# Reynolds Number
-Dimensionless number describing the effect of viscosity in different flow scenarios
+Dimensionless number describing the effect of viscosity in different flow scenarios.

-Ratio between the largest and smallest eddies
+Ratio between the largest and smallest eddies.

 $$
 Re = \frac{\rho uL}{\mu}